tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/running_simulation/propagation_results.rst

         body_system, propagator_settings)
     propagation_results = dynamics_simulator.propagation_results

-The results can be retrieved.
-All such results, including details of propagation termination, etc., are stored in the ``propagation_results`` object.
+the results are stored in the
+``propagation_results`` object.
 For a single-arc propagation, this object is of the type :class:`~tudatpy.numerical_simulation.propagation.SingleArcPropagatorResults`.
 Multi- and hybrid-arc results are discussed briefly :ref:`below <multi_hybrid_arc_results>`.